NextGenPop @ Duke

 NextGenPop Fellows will study population composition and change through the lens of pressing contemporary issues, including race and income inequalities, health disparities, immigration, and family change.
 The program includes a 2-week, in-person, on-campus summer experience and subsequent virtual components focused on research and professional development, as well as opportunities for mentorship and networking at the Annual Meeting of the Population Association of America (PAA)

-Over the next five years, NextGenPop will be successively hosted by University of Wisconsin-Madison, Cornell University, University of California, Irvine, and University of Minnesota.
-Sites will share a common core curriculum on population perspectives, research methods, and professional development.
-Each site will also feature a signature theme that reflects their cutting-edge research and expertise.
+The NextGenPop workshop is successively hosted by the University of Wisconsin-Madison (2022), Cornell University (2023), Duke University (2024), University of California, Irvine (2025), and University of Minnesota (2026).
+Sites share a common core curriculum on population perspectives, research methods, and professional development.
+Each site also features a signature theme that reflects their cutting-edge research and expertise.
+The summer 2024 theme will be Inequality and Health.

 Duke University will host NexGenPop Year 3 (summer 2024) with faculty from the Duke University Population Research Institute and the Hopkins Population Center.